ericcapo/marky-coco/README.md

 * workflow/genesearch.sh. # custom script detecting hgc gene homologs and extract their features You can modify parameters for each step in the file workflow/Snakefile or workflow/genesearch.sh.

+## INPUTS
+Standards input files are
+* sample_1.fastq & sample_2.fastq
+You can use different types of inputs since this pipeline is based on a snakemake structure.
+If you want to start with files your already produced from raw fastq files, here is where you need to place yours file for the pipeline to work
+* sample_tmp/sample_P1.fastq & sample_tmp/sample_P2.fastq # cleaned fastq files
+* sample_tmp/sample_megahit/final.contigs.fa # megahit outputs
+* sample_tmp/sample.bam # bowtie2 outputs
+* sample_tmp/sample_proteins.faa # prodigal (or prokka) outputs
+* sample_tmp/sample_counts.tsv # featureCounts outputs

 ## OUTPUTS
 This software will produce a folder {sample}_outputs including: